vokal/Vokoder/README.md

 The `VOKMappableModel` protocol requires implementing `+ (NSString *)uniqueKey` and `+ (NSArray *)coreDataMaps`, which should return the two parameters passed to `[VOKManagedObjectMapper mapperWithUniqueKey:andMaps:]` in the example in the section above.
 Optionally, `+ (BOOL)ignoreNullValueOverwrites`, `+ (BOOL)ignoreOptionalNullValues`, and `+ (VOKPostImportBlock)importCompletionBlock` can each be implemented to set the ignore values on the mapper or to set a post-import block.

-The mapper constructed in the example in the section above could be included in `SomeManagedObjectSubclass` by making it conform to `VOKMappableModel`:
+The mapper constructed in the example in the section above could be included in `SomeManagedObjectSubclass` by making it conform to `VOKMappableModel`.

 ```objective-c
 @interface SomeManagedObjectSubclass : NSManagedObject <VOKMappableModel>